kcip/good-cuisine/README.md

 ## Overview
 **goodCuisine**

 Good Cuisine is a food recipe website to make your life easier in the kitchen.
-The website offers suggestions based on time, cuisine, method of cooking & ease of cooking. (slow-potato.surge.sh)
+The website offers suggestions based on time, cuisine, method of cooking & ease of cooking. (http://slow-potato.surge.sh)

 ### Team Members
 - [Christian](https://github.com/chris-m18)